serraict/vine-floriday-adapter/work/backlog.md

   * (Should, L) Deploy to a Serra Vine production system.
     Serra vine runs docker containers configured in multiple docker compose files.
     The env files are saved as .env.example fils.
 On deploy, they are modified on the host system manually.
-    - Prepare deployment documentation, preferrable just the files or a directory to copy-paste.
+    - Prepare deployment documentation, preferably just the files or a directory to copy-paste.
     - Add script to verify successful installation
     - Set up necessary credentials and access for production environment
     - Add example compose files that use the floridayvine container image,